 According to its organization the book starts with a general description of the background involving problems of design from the engineer's point of view and the basic concepts of knowledge based expert systems with respect to computer technology.
-In accordance with the character of the book and reckoning on engineer readers this latter problem is finely detailed the character of the book and reckoning on engineer readers this latter problem is finely detailed, much deeper thaú the problems of design.
+In accordance with the character of the book and reckoning on engineer readers this latter problem is finely detailed, much deeper than the problems of design.
 The author analyses minutely the problem solving techniques and knowledge based expert system architectures.

-DESTINY and ALL-RISE are described as conceptual models then other system implementations are also discussed.
+DESTINY and ALL-RISE are described as conceptual models, then other system implementations are also discussed.

-DECADE (a system for catalyst selection), ULYSSES (a framework for VLSI design), DOMINIC (an architecture for mechanical engineering design) are selected to demonstrate blackboard architecture.
-On the other hand HI-RISE (preliminary structural design of buildings), PRIDE (paper handling design system), AIR-CYL (a mechanical design system), VEXED (design of VLSI circuits) are shown as instances utilizing constraint handling and top-down refinement strategies.
+DECADE (a system for catalyst selection).
+ULYSSES (a framework for VLSI design), DOMINIC (an architecture for mechanical engineering design) are selected to demonstrate blackboard architecture.
+On the other hand HI-RISE (preliminary structural design of buildings).
+PRIDE (paper handling design system), AIR-CYL (a mechanical design system), VEXED (design of VLSI circuits) are shown as instances utilizing constraint handling and top-down refinement strategies.

 This volume can be recommended cordially to people who do not want to stay away from the extremely fast development of design automation.
 The references given at the end of the book give also remarkable help to researchers of this field.
 One thing, however, in my opinion, did not get enough stress: information processing techniques open exceptional prospects for engineers, but at the same time we must not believe that knowledge formalization, moreover, consistent and complete rule system construction is easy to realize.
-These are obviously the problems which are to be solved by the engineer who is supposed to be the expert of the given domain, nevertheless, turning their knowledge into a conscious one in a majority of cases still keeps us waiting.
+These are obviously the problems which are to be solved by the engineer who is supposed to be the expert of the given domain, nevertheless, turning his knowledge into a concious one in a majority of cases stil keeps us waiting.

-This book also suggests to the engineer reader to try to convert his unconscious knowledge of logic level to a formalized conscious one so that the available information processing technology, expert system shells could really support the engineers' society and industry.
+This book also suggests the engineer reader that he should try to convert his unconscious knowledge of logic level to a formalized conscious one so that the available information processing technology, expert system shells could really support the engineers' society and industry.
+Budapest, 29 May, 1989